flipeador/browser-scripts/scripts/emojis/README.md

 - Unicode Emoji Version: `v15`.
 - Included fonts: [Twemoji][twfnt], [Noto Color Emoji][nefnt].
-- Some option are available from the [User Script Commands][mm] menu.
+- Some options are available from the [User Script Commands][mm] menu.
   - Toggle the use of images to display emojis.
 Note that some sites may block the loading of images due to [security reasons][csp].
   - Toggle the enforce emoji-style mode (Variation Selector-15).
 - There is a special handling for emojis on **YouTube**, but it requires the [`:has`][csshas] CSS selector.